 Also known as the supplemental restraint system (SRS) warning light.

-When this light goes red it means that at least one element of the airbag safety system is not working correctly: either the airbag system itself; the front passenger occupant classification system (which detects the front passenger’s weight and position to safely deploy the airbag); or the seat belt pre-tensioner system, which tightens the belt in the event of a crash.
+When these dashboard warning lights go red it means that at least one element of the airbag safety system is not working correctly: either the airbag system itself; the front passenger occupant classification system (which detects the front passenger’s weight and position to safely deploy the airbag); or the seat belt pre-tensioner system, which tightens the belt in the event of a crash.

 Can I still drive with my airbag light on?